Delor4/Genealog_back/readme.md

 	php artisan serve

-Now server shuld running on:
+Now server should running on:

 	http://localhost:8000